33 Amazing Employee Appreciation Ideas [2021 Update]

 If you are looking to reward your employees with a little something extra.
-Consider sending your top ten performers off for a day or two at a spa to provide an incentive for continued performance.
+Consider sending your top ten performers off for a day or two at a spa to provide an incentive for continued outstanding performance.

 9. Reward Employees With Live Office Entertainment

 Bring in a songwriter, band, or comedian to perform at your workplace.
 Or take a field trip to the local entertainment venue.
 Make it a fun and memorable experience.

 They are the first to arrive.
 But they are the last to leave.
 Also, they give continuous optimal performance.
 They are great team members.